 - Better road access

 - Contributes to regional growth

-- Sealed road surface 8m in width will improve safety for motorists.
+- Sealed road surface to an 8-metre width, improving safety for all motorists.

 - Improved reliability and efficiency of freight movements.